abulka/abulka.github.io/content/projects/libraries/europi-trigger-to-gate.md

 - Incoming trigger is blue (DIN)
 - Outgoing gate is purple (CV1).
-- The internally clock driven Outgoing gate is not wired (CV2).
+- The internally driven clock outgoing gate (CV2) is not wired in this example.

 <img src="/projects/libraries/images/europi-trigger.jpg" alt="Script at work" width="20%">
 <br>